-NIFF presents a carefully curated program of approximately 50 domestic and international narrative, documentary and short films from established and emerging filmmakers.
-The opening night film and party takes place on the Artis—Naples cultural campus.
+NIFF presents a carefully curated program of over 60 domestic and international narrative, documentary and short films from established and emerging filmmakers.
+The opening night film and party take place on the Artis—Naples cultural campus.
 Competition films screen at the Silverspot Cinema, a luxury boutique theater with state-of-the-art digital projection and sound.
 Our community is passionate about film, and Silverspot's intimate theaters create a relaxed environment where filmmakers and audiences can truly connect.

 We strongly encourage filmmakers to attend the festival, where they will find a warm welcome from our friendly staff, dedicated volunteers, and enthusiastic community.
-We intentionally keep our program small, which allows us to pay detailed attention to each and every film in the festival.
-Filmmakers are invited to participate in everything from our exclusive filmmaker’s welcome dinner to the opening night festivities and more.
+We intentionally keep our program small, which allows us to pay detailed attention to every film in the festival.
+Filmmakers are invited to participate in everything from our exclusive filmmaker’s welcome reception to the opening night festivities and more.

 Filmmakers are at the heart of everything we do.
 When you share your film with us, you will be treated with respect throughout every stage of the submissions process.
 Your emails will be returned, your questions answered and a real, live person will (usually) answer the phone.